cml87/SpringCore_111_forJenkins/README.md

 It seems that when we do constructor injection we don't need to include a default constructor in the parent class (`EmailClient` in the example above).

+The **Application Context** is Spring "container" of configured and managed beans.
+In other words, it is the set of Spring beans autowired.

 It seems that when we initialize an application context, an instance of each bean is created, even if we have not yet asked for any bean to the container.
 I discovered this using bean lifecycle hooks (interface `InitializingBean`, see below).

 #### xml: setter injection
 Setter injection with a xml configuration is performed as: